jundalisay/superblist/content/en/research/sarkar/yogic-treatments/dysentery.md

 At the first attack of the disease, whether or not fever is present, the patient should take nothing but water mixed with citrus juice (orange or tangerine juice is best.)

 After allowing the stomach to rest in this way for a day or two, the patient should then gradually take other foods.

-Hot and freshly-boiled rice, after being rinsed for about thirty seconds in cold water, with a little soup made from pat́al, gándála, tellákucá or thákuni leaves; curd-water, etc., may be taken.
-Always keep in mind that with dysentery more attention is to be paid to selection of diet than to medicine.
+Hot and freshly-boiled rice, after being rinsed for about 30 seconds in cold water, with a little soup made from pat́al, gándála, tellákucá or thákuni leaves; curd-water, etc., may be taken.

+More attention must be paid to selection of diet than to medicine.

 Roasted bel, or ripe banana peeled and fried in ghee, can be taken as breakfast or a snack.

-These foods serve as both food and medicine.
+- These foods serve as both food and medicine.

-If the dysentery is a chronic case, the patient should have dinner before 9 PM and take perfectly hot luci (puri – unleavened bread puffed by deep frying) with a little bit of salt.
+If the dysentery is chronic, the patient should have dinner before 9 PM and take perfectly hot luci (puri – unleavened bread puffed by deep frying) with a little bit of salt.

 As breakfast or a snack, chronic patients can take hot jilápii (a curly fried sweet).
 If the patient takes aged tamarind (Tamarindus indica Linn.) chutney in very small quantity (not more than two tolas) with the noon meal, especially old tamarind chutney with ripe bananas, it will bring a good result.

-## Dos and don’ts
+## Dos and don’ts for Dysentery

 It is very harmful for a dysentery patient to have his/her abdomen exposed to cold.

 For a dysentery patient, curd (yogurt) is more beneficial than milk, and curd-water is better than curd.

 Wrapping a flannel cloth around the abdomen when the disease is in an aggravated state is an excellent precaution.

-## Remedies
+## Remedies for Dysentery

 1. If there is profuse bleeding in an aggravated state of the disease, administering a small quantity of durbá juice or kuksimá-leaf juice in the morning, or morning and evening both, will bring good results.
 2. Sucking 1/4 tola of acacia (Acacia arabica willd.) bud ground with bat́ásá (small lumpy balls of powdered sugar and baking soda) is especially beneficial.